innodocs/GAP/README.md

 <h4>Rationals</h4>

 - include the `gap/rat.h` header file
-- define variables using the `Gap::Int` type
+- define variables using the `Gap::Rat` type
 - use them as you would use a normal C `int`

 For example: